How to Run Multiple OpenClaw Instances on One Machine (and Why Containers Win)

 Complete isolation: each container has its own ~/.openclaw/, its own Node.js environment, its own installed plugins.
 No cross-contamination between projects.

 Resource limits: set CPU and memory caps per container.
 A runaway agent in one instance cannot starve the others.
 Docker enforces these at the kernel level.
+With Zedly Shield's resource monitoring, you can track per-instance CPU and RAM usage over time to see exactly what each container consumes.

 Independent versioning: pin OpenClaw to a specific version per container.
 Upgrade one project to the latest release while keeping another on a stable version that your production workflows depend on.